MarkusBordihn/minecraft-forge-utils/README.md

 The create command is used to create empty files for a specific group of items or blocks.

+Instead of creating 16 files manually for each color dye type you can just use:
+`npx minecraft-forge-utils create files color <filename>`

 Instead of creating 8 files manually for each wood type you can just use:
 `npx minecraft-forge-utils create files wood <filename>`